 What is the opportunity for merchants that participate in Paze?

-Paze simplifies checkout to just a few clicks.
+The Paze solution simplifies checkout to just a few clicks.
 Customers won’t need to manually enter their full card information, making it easier to complete purchases.
-In addition, Paze can drive higher transaction approval rates4 by leveraging tokenized card information.
+In addition, checking out with Paze can drive higher transaction approval rates4 by leveraging tokenized card information.

 Get to know Paze

 Paze is a new wallet that financial institutions offer to consumers and merchants for online purchases.
-Solving long-standing challenges in e-commerce, Paze provides an easy experience consumers and merchants can trust.
+Solving long-standing challenges in e-commerce, the Paze wallet provides an easy experience consumers and merchants expect.
 More than 150 million Visa® and Mastercard® debit and credit cards will be eligible by 2024, with more card networks expected to be added moving forward.
-Paze is operated by Early Warning Services, LLC, an innovator in payment and risk management solutions.
+The Paze solution is operated by Early Warning Services, LLC, an innovator in payment and risk management solutions.

 2. In some cases including first-time use, elevated authorization will require email address, mobile number, and security code.